sbutler/aws-bastion-terraform/README.md

 The SSM Parameter Store paths all begin with `/$project/`, where the project value is what you use for the `project` deploy variable.

+**Some of these parameters are required before deploying the bastion host.**

 ### /$project/duo/integration-key (String); /$project/duo/secret-key (SecureString); /$project/duo/hostname (String)

 If these parameters are specified then Duo will be installed and configured for